AnilKumarYogi/AIFA_assignment1/README.md

 The format is: EV(int S = 0, int D = 7, int id = vehicle_id, float B = 10, float c = 1, float d = 0.5, float M = 50, float s = 0.7)
 ```

-If you want to change the number of EVs you can changeit in the source code.
+If you want to change the number of EVs you can change it in the source code.
 We have already given some default values to the parameters above so even if certain parameters are not given the object will automatically initiate taccording to the default values.

 ### Output Format